ChenCheng-976/Semantic-Inpainting/README.md

 ---

+## Semantic Inpainting Framework
+We consider a wireless network in which each cell consists of a BS, regular wireless terminals (users), and multi-modal sensors (e.g., cameras, LiDAR, RF).
+The cell spans a small-area coverage (tens of meters), with sensors deployed to monitor the local environment.
+For simplicity, we assume that sensors are managed by the network operator, which allocates wireless resource blocks \( b \) to both terminals and sensors.
+Terminals transmit data proportionally to their allocated resources, while only sensors receiving sufficient resources are permitted to transmit.
+In addition, RF modalities are extracted from communication signals transmitted by both terminals and sensors, providing physical-state observations of the environment.
+<img src="Images/semantic_inpainting.png" alt="semantic_inpainting_framework" width="700"/>

 ## Features
-### Semantic Inpainting with Occlusion Support
+- **Semantic Inpainting with Occlusion Support**
-Robust inpainting from partially masked or occluded input data.
+  Restore masked or occluded regions using self-supervised cross-modal context.

-### Single- and Cross-Modal Compatibility
+- **Single- & Cross-Modal Compatibility**
   Works in both single-modality (e.g., image-only) and cross-modality (e.g., CSI-to-image) settings.

-### Flexible design with Pretrained Model Components
+- **Flexible design with Pretrained Modular Architectures**
-- Semantic Encoder
-- Semantic Inpaintor (Projection Layer)
-- Versatile Decoders for Multiple Downstream Tasks:
+  *Semantic Encoders* → *Semantic Inpaintor (Projection)* → *Downstream Decoder*
+  <br>Reuse components across Versatile tasks:
-1. Image Inpainting
+  - Image Inpainting
-2. Future CSI Prediction
+  - Future CSI Prediction
-3. Human Count Estimation
+  - Human Count Estimation

-## Semantic Inpainting Framework
-<img src="Images/semantic_inpainting.png" alt="semantic_inpainting_framework" width="700"/>
+---

 ## News